stefan-hoeck/idris2-tutorial/src/Tutorial/Folds.md

 being total means that it will eventually produce a value of the given type in a finite amount of time, *given enough resources like computer memory*.
-Here, `main` hasn't been given enough resources as NodeJS has a very small size limit on its call stack.
+Here, `main` hasn't been given enough resources as Node.js has a very small size limit on its call stack.
 The *call stack* can be thought of as a stack data structure (first in, last out), where nested function calls are put.
 In case of recursive functions,